HPC welcomes volunteers to visit and stay at its farms and to experience life in the villages of its working areas.

 Click here to download a google maps image of HPC's Surkhet area

 Thanks to Google Earth, you can also visit HPC's areas in Surkhet and Humla on your computer!
 Once you're there, you can take a self-managed tour around (requires Google Earth).

-Click here to see information about size of groups, visas, directions and advice to reach HPC sites.
+Click here to see information about costs, visas, directions and other advice to reach HPC sites.

 Click here to see another presentation of volunteer information written by a recent volunteer (thanks Holly!)